innoNkubito/angularBootstrap/README.md

 # angularBootstrap
-#A simple Angular JS app styled using Bootstrap
+#A simple "CRUD" Angular JS web App

 1. To run this project; you'll need to install a node js server if you are using sublime text.
 It runs on HTTP port 3000.(See server.js)

-2. Still working on utilizing $http with a custom service/factory to fetch json file from a database.

-3. For now I'm doing an ajax call from the controller to fetch the json file.(Bad practice but it works)
+2. Page is styled using Twitter Bootstrap.

+3. Create/Delete functionality is implemented using AngularJS.

+5. Data is fetched from JSON file using a factory.
+Note: I will eventually query that data from a database.

-4. Edit button functionality not implemented yet.
+4. Edit functionality not implemented yet.

 ~I.N